jeanslack/FFaudiocue/docs/Localization_Guidelines.md

 # Localization Guidelines

-Help to translate FFcuesplitter-GUI to other languages
+Help to translate FFaudiodplit to other languages
 -----------------

 ## Updates an existing translation